abhishruti-boruah/University-gate-pass-management/README.md

 🚧 Project Status: Ongoing

-This project is a web-based application designed to manage student gate pass requests digitally.
+This project is a web-based application designed to manage visitor gate pass requests digitally.